-Generally the expression "visualization" means data processing so that a human being can imagine the physical or other phenomena represented by the given data sets.
+The latest technology development has brought traditional visualization closer to users especially to users of the Intel IA32 (PC) platform.
+Generally the expression "visualization" means data processing in the way that a human being can imagine the physical or other phenomena represented by the given data sets.
 Although the visual understanding is nearly understood exclusively the term should be extended to more general sense.
-Visualization covers many fields of computer science, like numerical computation, graphics, parallel and distributed processing etc. On the other hand the application field must be understood and the human perception must be understood and respected as well.
+Visualization covers many fields of computer science, like numerical computation, graphics, parallel and distributed processing etc. On the other hand the application fields must be understood and the human perception must be understood and respected as well.

-Significant change caused by the latest technology development has brought traditional visualization closer to users especially to users of the Intel IA32 (PC) platform.
-Several features of visualization in this platform are described including some new results obtained recently and expected development and open problems as well.
+Several features of visualization in this platform are described including some new results obtained recently, expected development and open problems as well.

-Keywords: algorithm complexity, computer graphics, visualization, parallel and distributed processing, visualization precession.
+Keywords: algorithm complexity, computer graphics, visualization, parallel and distributed processing, visualization precession, volume data, triangular mesh reduction, stereoscopy.

-1. INTRODUCTION
+1. Introduction

 Data visualization is one of "hot fields" of computer science and its applications nowadays.
 During the last period standard visualization approaches have been developed for high-end computing systems and sometimes the supercomputing expression is used.
 Nevertheless during that period many conditions have been changed and computational power of today's Intel based computers is comparable with systems using RISC processors.
-The distribution of the visualization and computational load to graphics card with graphics accelerators has changed many things in visualization.
-Also the power-cost ratio is nearly of one magnitude better for Intel based systems.
+The distribution of the visualization and computational load to graphics cards with graphics accelerators has changed many things in visualization.
+Also the performance-cost ratio is nearly of one magnitude better for Intel based systems.